WHat is it?

 Why are Glenveagh supporting these awards?

 Glenveagh Homes are a national homebuilder, committed to investing in local areas through sustainable placemaking and supporting local schools and businesses.
 Some of their key pillars include Education, Sustainability and Health & Wellbeing.
 The Nature Hero Awards would not be possible without their support.
 Glenveagh also value the importance of biodiversity and are reviewing and implementing their own sustainability plan at each development such as prioritising native trees and creating pollinator meadows.
-Biodiversity in Schools also partner with Glenveagh delivering ‘Green Day’ workshops for local schools in areas where they build.
+Biodiversity in Schools also partner with Glenveagh delivering the Nature Hero Award Bootcamps, an education programme for local schools in areas where they build.